 The Foundation continued to rehabilitate historic trails.
 Crews worked on the following trails:

-The Foundation continued to restore and rehabilitate the following traditional campgroundsa
+The Foundation restored and rehabilitated the following traditional campgrounds.

 The Foundation continued to erect trail markers on the trails that are being rehabilitated, in form of 3×3 inch coloured plastic trail markers.